 You can pay your Meralco bill via credit card in three ways:

-• Auto Payment Arrangement - Set up Auto Credit via Meralco Online and your card will be charged every Meralco due date.
+- Auto Payment Arrangement - Set this up via Meralco Online and your credit card will be charged every Meralco due date.

-• Meralco app - On the official Meralco app, enter your credit card details and the amount due.
-A payment gateway will process your payment with a minimum service charge of ₱15.
+- Meralco Online - On the official Meralco app, enter your credit card details and the amount due.
+A payment gateway will process your payment.

 Here are a few credit cards you can use to pay Meralco bills and your other utilities.
 With the following cards, you can earn rebates on utility payments, earn cash back, enjoy hassle-free auto-charge payments, and more: